 Chiropractic Care During Pregnancy — What You Can Expect

 Pregnancy brings about all kinds of changes, some readily apparent, some less so.
+It not only brings changes in you but also in the life of your partner.
+I had one such a change but soon enough came across this great post to read, and found it immensely helpful.
 While you may not be surprised by your burgeoning belly or fluctuating hormones, other symptoms, such as lower back pain, joint discomfort, round ligament pain, loose limbs and rapidly shifting posture, may be less expected — and far less welcome.

 As your baby grows and your center of gravity shifts, your spine shifts too.
 This initiates a ripple effect, stressing your musculoskeletal and nervous systems, and enacting changes you may not even realize link back to pregnancy.